Taiwan military stages drill aimed at repelling China attack

 HSINCHU, Taiwan: Taiwanese troops using tanks, mortars and small arms staged a drill on Tuesday (Jan 19) aimed at repelling an attack from China, which has increased its threats to reclaim the island and its own displays of military might.

-“No matter what is happening around the Taiwan Strait, our determination to guard our homeland will never change,” said Maj.
-Gen. Chen Chong-ji said, director of the department of political warfare, about the exercise at Hukou Army Base south of the capital Taipei.
+“No matter what is happening around the Taiwan Strait, our determination to guard our homeland will never change,” said Major General Chen Chong-ji, director of the department of political warfare, about the exercise at Hukou Army Base south of the capital Taipei.

 Chen said the exercise was intended as a show of Taiwan’s determination to maintain peace between the sides through a show of force.